MAST: A Multi-fidelity Augmented Surrogate model via Spatial Trust-weighting: Related Work

-\textbf{Nonlinear and Deep Multi-Fidelity Models.} To relax linear correlation assumptions, \citet{Perdikaris2017NonlinearModelling} proposed nonlinear autoregressive Gaussian processes (NARGP), replacing the linear scaling in Eq.~\eqref{eq:ar1} with a nonlinear mapping: $f^{(s)}(\mathbf{x}) = g^{(s)}\big(\mathbf{x}, f^{(s-1)}(\mathbf{x})\big), $ where $g^{(s)}$ is modelled as a GP over the augmented input space, However, NARGP employs a disjointed hierarchical architecture: each fidelity-level GP is fitted in isolation, and lower-fidelity models remain fixed once trained.
-This greedy layer-wise approach prevents information from higher fidelities from refining lower-fidelity representations.
-To address this limitation, \citet{Cutajar2019DeepModeling} proposed deep multi-fidelity Gaussian processes (MF-DGP), extending NARGP to a fully coupled deep GP architecture where all layers are trained jointly.
-However, the composition of GP layers renders the posterior non-Gaussian, necessitating approximate inference techniques that increase computational complexity.
-Furthermore, the number of hyperparameters grows with network depth, and empirical studies suggest these models may underperform simpler baselines in data-scarce regimes where insufficient data precludes reliable hyperparameter estimation \citep{Brevault2020OverviewSystems, Do2024MULTI-FIDELITYREVIEW}.
+\paragraph{Nonlinear and Deep Multi-Fidelity Models.} Nonlinear autoregressive Gaussian processes (NARGP) relax the linear scaling in Eq.~\eqref{eq:ar1} by modelling $f^{(s)}(\mathbf{x}) = g^{(s)}\big(\mathbf{x}, f^{(s-1)}(\mathbf{x})\big)$, where $g^{(s)}$ is a GP over the augmented input space \citep{Perdikaris2017NonlinearModelling}.
+However, NARGP trains each fidelity level greedily and independently, preventing higher-fidelity information from refining lower-fidelity representations.
+Deep multi-fidelity GPs address this by jointly training coupled GP layers \citep{Cutajar2019DeepModeling}, but introduce non-Gaussian posteriors, approximate inference, higher computational cost, and more hyperparameters.
+As a result, these models can underperform simpler baselines in data-scarce regimes where hyperparameters cannot be reliably estimated \citep{Brevault2020OverviewSystems, Do2024MULTI-FIDELITYREVIEW}.

-\textbf{{Multi-Output and Multi-Task Gaussian Processes.} }An alternative perspective treats fidelities as correlated outputs within a multi-output or multi-task GP framework.
-Coregionalization models such as LMC and ICM express inter-fidelity correlations via shared latent processes \citep{Alvarez2012KernelsReview}.
-These formulations enable flexible information sharing across fidelities and have been applied successfully in optimization tasks \citep{Toal2023ApplicationsOptimization, Mikkola2023Multi-FidelitySources, Poloczek2017Multi-informationOptimization, Brevault2020OverviewSystems, Takeno2020Multi-fidelityParallelization}.
-However, they typically assume separable covariance structures, implying spatially constant cross-fidelity correlations across the input domain, and learning the inter-task correlation explicitly can be computationally expensive or numerically unstable \citep{Alvarez2011ComputationallyProcesses,Alvarez2012KernelsReview, Liu2018RemarksRegression}.